sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 DSLs.
 Infix notation helps your code read more like a natural language.

 There are some rules to keep in mind when using infix notation:
-* the function must be a member or extension function.
+* The function must be a member or extension function.
-* the function must have only a **single** function parameter.
+* The function must have only a **single** function parameter.
-* the function parameter mustn't accept a variable number of arguments.
+* The function parameter mustn't accept a variable number of arguments.
-* the function parameter can't have a default value.
+* The function parameter can't have a default value.
-* when calling an infix function on a receiver object, you must refer to the receiver object by using `this`.
+* When calling an infix function on a receiver object, you must refer to the receiver object by using `this`.

 Now that you've learned new ways to extend classes, it's time to learn more about classes, their special types, alternatives, and how class inheritance works.